wsh32/EngineeringFinal/README.md

 **This is the *FINAL* design challenge in Mr. Carpenter's IED class.**

-Developed by The Asian Equation.
+Developed by *The Asian Equation*.
 Class of 2018, Cohort S

 ### Members:
 * [Tram Bui](http://github.com/tramhbui)